rolandjlevy/js-sliders-game/readme.md

 - Choose the game size: 3x3, 4x4 etc...
 - Slide pieces into the empty space from above, below or the side
 - Position numbers in the correct order in the fewest possible moves
-- Each move reduces the total score by 1
-- Pieces turn green when in the correct position
+- Pieces turn green in the correct position
-- When all the pieces are correct you can add your score to the Leader Board
+- When you've completed the game, add your score to the Leader Board

 ### Links 🔗
 - [Live demo](https://js-sliders-game.rjlevy.repl.co/)